VanTamNguyen/Java-Backend/servlet.md

 # Servlet

 ### 1. What is Servlet
-To understand servlet we need to understand Web Server and CGI (Common Gateway Interface).
+To understand servlet we need to understand *Web Server* and *CGI (Common Gateway Interface)*.

-* **Web Server** is a (system of) software running on a server listen on default port 80 (maybe other port) to handle http requests and respond http responses to client.
+* **Web Server** is a (system of) software running on a server listen on default port 80 (maybe other port) to handle http requests and return http responses to client.

 * **CGI** offers a standard protocol for web servers to execute programs that execute like Console applications (also called Command-line interface programs) running on a server that generates web pages dynamically.
 Such programs are known as CGI scripts or simply as CGIs.
 As the name reveals, CGI acts as "gateway" between Web Server and the programs that generate dynamic web pages.
 When a http request comes to web server, it will parses request and pass parameters to CGI to trigger the program that generates response. <br/><br/>
 ![cgi](images/cgi.png)